gwhitson/PythonDND/README.md

 # Creating Encounters
 ![alt text](https://github.com/gwhitson/PythonDND/blob/main/res/readme/encounter_select.png?raw=true)

 After selecting the 'New Encounter' option, you will be presented with the menu above.
+'Encounter Name' should be restricted to alpha-numeric characters.
+'Map Size' should be two integers, representing the number of squares on the X axis and Y axis respectively, separated by the letter 'x'.
+(This will be adjusted in the future to have an 'X' entry box and a 'Y' entry box)
+'Background' is a drop down menu showing all .png files in the 'res/maps/' directory.
+You can upload .png's to be used by adding them to this directory.
+This will be scaled to the current pixel size of the 'map' element within the main application.
+Because of this the image may be distorted.

+Creating an encounter will send you back to the Encounter selection screen